sandersaares/DocumentAuthoring/docs/Contributor.md

 If during merging, you are notified of conflicts, you should follow these steps to resolve them in each file with conflicts:

-* Open the file and find places where conflicts have been marked.
-Tthere will be inserted lines with big arrows, as on the screenshot above.
+1. Open the file and find the conflicts.
+There will be lines with arrows to indicate conflicting blocks, as on the screenshot above.
-* Decide how to merge the two conflicting versions of the same section.
+1. Decide how to merge the two conflicting versions of the same section.
-* Edit the document to replace the contents of the conflicting section with whatever you consider correct (delete the arrows and any unwanted text).
+1. Edit the document to replace the marked text with whatever you consider correct (delete the arrows and any unwanted text).
-* Repeat for all other conflicts in this file.
+1. Repeat for all other conflicts in this file.
-* Stage the file by pressing the associated "plus" button in the Visual Studio Code source control sidebar.
+1. Stage the file by pressing the associated "plus" button in the Visual Studio Code source control sidebar.
 This marks it as ready to be committed.
-* Repear for all other files with conflicts.
+1. Repeat for all other files with conflicts.
-* Once all files are processed, commit the merge and push the commit into your fork.
+1. Once all files are processed, commit the merge and push the commit into your fork.

 Merging conflicting changes can be difficult - ask for help in the Slack channel if you get into trouble!